gregory-ledenev/My-Portfolio/README.md

 - Provide users with the trial versions of their products.
 - Significantly minimize or completely reduce unauthorized use of their applications and therefore dramatically increase company revenue.
-- Increase revenue streams by implementing various licensing models while maintaining single code base and therefore offering higher flexibility to their customers.
+- Increase revenue streams by implementing various licensing models while maintaining a single code base and therefore offering higher flexibility to their customers.
 - Track concurrent license usage and manage their customer base.